Professional Racketeering Attorney

 The Racketeer Influenced and Corrupt Organizations Act (commonly referred to as RICO Act) can be prosecuted in either state or federal court.
-Both jurisdictions provide for severe criminal penalties.
-There is also a civil cause of action that can be brought under RICO.
+The federal law is laid out in 18 U.S.C. §§ 1961-1968, and the state law in Minn.
+Stat.
+Sections 609.901-609.912 -- both jurisdictions provide for severe criminal penalties.
+RICO allegations can also be brought civilly, leading to substantial civil penalties.

 RICO was first enacted as part of the Organized Crime Control Act of 1970.
-While its application was intended to be mainly used to prosecute those who are actively engaged in organized crime, its' use has become more widespread and has been used as a tool for law enforcement to go investigate and prosecute individuals and businesses never initially contemplated under the statute.
-This even applies to financial and banking companies as well as a whole host of other types of businesses.
+It was originally intended to be used as a tool for the government to prosecute organized crime, but law enforcement and prosecutors have expanded the use of RICO to investigate and prosecute individuals and businesses far outside of what the law initially contemplated.
+RICO has been used far beyond mob bosses -- it has been used to search and prosecute financial companies, banks, and a host of other types of businesses.

-RICO can be an extremely complex law that requires the government to overcome various hurdles and challenges before a conviction can be obtained against an accused.
-It is essential to obtain legal representation from a criminal defense lawyer and law firm which has the knowledge, experience and a background in handling RICO case.
+RICO is an extremely complex law and an experienced defense lawyer can use the many intricacies within the law as a tool to protect the accused.
+It is essential to obtain legal representation from a criminal defense lawyer and law firm which has the knowledge, experience and the toughness needed to protect you in a RICO case.

-Having a lawyer before you talk to a police officer or federal agent is one of your rights as an American and it is wise to talk with a lawyer before you try to “go it alone” against powerful and experienced opposing forces.
+Retaining a lawyer before you talk to a police officer or federal agent is one of your rights as an American.
+A prosecutor who wants to convict you hopes for nothing more than you giving up that right.
+It is wise to talk with a lawyer before you try to “go it alone” against powerful and experienced opposing forces.
 Contact Birrell Criminal Defense to speak with our lawyers and staff today to learn more about your options and how we can help protect your rights, freedom and future.

 Have you been charged under the RICO Act?